NHSDigital/nhs-notify-supplier-api/sdk/python/docs/LetterStatus.md

 # LetterStatus

-The status of an individual letter
+The supplier status of an individual letter

 ## Enum